Glen Zipper

-Glen Zipper (born February 25, 1974) is an American writer, film producer and former New Jersey assistant state prosecutor.
+Glen Zipper (born February 25, 1977) is an American writer, film producer and former New Jersey assistant state prosecutor.

-Life and film career
+Personal life

 Zipper graduated from Fort Lee High School, in Fort Lee, New Jersey, and received a degree in political science from the University of Wisconsin-Madison.

 After college Glen attended Brooklyn Law School, before going on to become a prosecutor at the Hudson County Prosecutors Office in Hudson County, New Jersey.

+Film career

 After serving as a prosecutor for three years, Zipper left New Jersey to embark on a career in filmmaking in Los Angeles.

 In 2007, Zipper began his film career working for Nigel Sinclair and Guy East at Spitfire Pictures, which was subsequently acquired by Cyrte Investments and rebranded as Exclusive Media.
 After this acquisition, Spitfire was repurposed as the standalone documentary arm of Exclusive Media and Zipper was named Head of Documentary Features.